cveraszto/biomero-multiprocessing-wrapper/README.md

 - A lightweight Python wrapper that automatically parallelizes BIOMERO Python processing jobs across all available CPU cores on a compute node.
 - This approach is primarily beneficial for **Python versions before 3.13**, which still include the **Global Interpreter Lock (GIL)**.
 - Starting with **Python 3.13+ (No-GIL mode)**, true multi-core parallel execution will be possible without workarounds like `multiprocessing`.
+- You can also read the tutorial Notebook for more info.

 ## Features